Personal branding photography, what is it and why should you care?

 Done well, personal branding photography can convey a lot about your personality, how you work with your clients, what working with you will feel like and it will also aid brand recognition.
 It’s a vital cornerstone to a strategic marketing plan and can make a big difference to how you feel about your business and also how your business is perceived.

-Below is a selection of images from Karen Cook, Plan and Grow’s session.
-There is a clear branding message as Karens brand colours run through the images in one way or another but also, you get to see some of the many ways that she works with her clients.
+Well, that depends on what you do, how you do it for and how!
+If you check out Karen Cook from Plan and Grow’s imagery there are clear branding messages.
+Not only do her brand colours run through the images (helpful for brand recognition) in one way or another but also, you get to see some of the many ways that she works with her clients.
 These images populate the various sections of her website where she talks about what she does to help her clients, removing the guesswork out of what it would be like to work with her.
 It feels like a safe choice now.

 Since using these images to relaunch her business, Karen has experienced a dramatic increase in engagement, whether that is due to her brand resonating more to her target clients or her increased confidence in her offering, who knows?
 The end result is the same – a brand that’s working for her to attract her target clients.
 Her diary is booked solid for the foreseeable and her clients are getting the strategic help they need to grow their own businesses.
 I’d call that a great result!